ConstantCommentary® Vol. VII, No. 157, January 9, 2003

 We went along with it, reluctantly.
 Not too reluctantly, since it was only the Lions vs. Eagles and we still had plenty of beer.

-Kenny L. put in the video and the show started.
+Kenny put in the video and the show started.
 Not much else for the rest of us to do but watch it.
 Pretty soon, we got into it.
 The guy who shot the video knew what he was doing, and it was better than most Reality TV series (all of them on FOX) and the editing was excellent.

 Carla's Dad: "Where did I meet my wife?
 At a bar.
 She was shaking her ass and I said hello."